Linaro/website/_posts/current/news/2021-09-15-linaro-and-why-standardization-in-automotive-is-needed.md

 layout: post
 title: "Linaro and why Standardization in Automotive is needed "
 description: Linaro announced the availability of a white paper on the need for standardization in automotive.
-Download the whitepaper and read more here!
+Download the standardization in automotive white paper here.
 date: 2021-09-15 03:29:00 +01:00
 image: /assets/images/content/av.jpg
 tags: